Johnny Harvey

 Johnny Harvey was an early-twentieth-century Scottish-American association football forward.

-Records of Harvey’s career are fragmentary, but he played for J&P Coats during the 1915–1916 Southern New England Soccer League season.
+Records of Harvey's career are fragmentary, but he played for J&P Coats during the 1915–1916 Southern New England Soccer League season.
 In 1923, he was back with J&P Coats as it played in the American Soccer League.
-In 1927, he began the season with Coats, played eleven games, then moved to the Fall River Marksmen for the remainder of the season.
+In 1927, he began the season with Coats, played eleven games, then moved to the Fall River F.C. for the remainder of the season.
 He returned to J&P Coats which was renamed the Pawtucket Rangers under new ownership.
-In 1931, he jumped through three teams, the New Bedford Whalers, Marksmen and Rangers.
+In 1931, he jumped through three teams, the New Bedford Whalers, 'Marksmen' and Rangers.